LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 ---
-pagename: Real time messaging dashboard (beta) overview
+pagename: Real time messaging dashboard overview
 categoryName: Data & reporting
 subCategoryName: Messaging
 indicator: both
 subtitle: The real time dashboard leverages the power of the real time operational and administrative APIs to enable users to monitor the brand’s account health in both real time and for the previous 24 hours.
-level3: ''
+level3: 'Messaging Dashboards'
-permalink: data-reporting-messaging-messaging-dashboard-real-time-messaging-dashboard.html
+permalink: data-reporting-messaging-messaging-dashboards-real-time-messaging-dashboard.html
 isTutorial: false
 date: 2019-01-21 15:40:12 +0200

 ---

+**(BETA)**

 ## Introduction

 The LivePerson real time dashboard leverages the power of the real time operational and administrative APIs to enable users to monitor, in detail, the brand’s account health in both real time and for the previous 24 hours.